 People use non-radioactive cesium for cancer, but there is no good scientific evidence to support this use.
 It is also not safe.
 The US FDA warns against the use of cesium as medicine due to concerns for severe heart toxicity and death.

 Uses & Effectiveness

-Pregnancy and breast-feeding: Not enough is known about the use of cesium during pregnancy and breast-feeding.
+Pregnancy and breast-feeding: There isn't enough reliable information to know if cesium is safe to use when pregnant or breast-feeding.
 Stay on the safe side and avoid use.

 Do not take this combination

 Some medications for inflammation can decrease potassium in the body.
 Cesium might also decrease potassium levels in the body.
 Taking cesium along with these medications might decrease potassium in the body too much.